Connect with others who understand.

 Another commented, “From the time I woke up yesterday morning, I’ve had the worst migraine.
 It starts in the back of my neck and only gets worse.”

-To learn more about the personal experience of morning migraine attacks, MyMigraineTeam spoke with Natalie D’angelo, a member of MyMigraineTeam and head of partner solutions at MyHealthTeam.
+MyMigraineTeam talked with Natalie D’angelo, a member of MyMigraineTeam and the head of partner solutions at MyHealthTeam, to learn more about what it’s like to experience morning migraine attacks.
 She spoke about her experience living with migraine, particularly when it happens in the morning.
 “I have woken up in the morning with a migraine,” she said.
 “If I do, it’s going to be a bad day.
-It’s usually a continuation of [a migraine from] the day before, or if there’s been a severe weather change overnight.”
+It’s usually a continuation of [a migraine attack from] the day before, or if there’s been a severe weather change overnight.”

 According to the American Migraine Foundation, about half of migraine attacks happen between the early morning hours of 4 a.m. and 9 a.m.
-The time of day doesn’t play a role in migraine attacks for everyone who gets them.
-However, for those who do experience attacks in the morning, this article will discuss why they happen, what they feel like, and how to manage them.
+The time of day doesn’t play a role in migraine attacks for everyone.
+However, for those who have attacks in the morning, this article will discuss why they happen, what they feel like, and how to manage them.

 What Causes Migraine Headaches in the Morning?